 Transcript evaluation Different MBA programs have different policies around submitting your undergraduate transcripts, so closely review the requirements of your target programs.
 If your undergraduate transcript is in a language other than English, you typically will need to provide the original and a certified translation.
 You may also be required to verify your transcript through a third-party agency like World Education Services (WES).
 You'll need to factor in time to complete these tasks.

-English language proficiency MBA applicants who completed undergraduate programs in which the sole language of instruction was not English are typically required to earn a passing score on an English language proficiency exam like the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
+English language proficiency Applicants who completed undergraduate programs in which the sole language of instruction was not English are typically required to earn a passing score on an English language proficiency exam like the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
 If this applies to you, factor preparing for and taking one of these exams into your application timeline.

 Student visas After you've been admitted to a program and decide to enroll, you will need to apply for a student visa to study internationally.
 In most popular study destination countries, the process is fairly straightforward, but it's strongly encouraged that you be familiar with the requirements before starting the admissions process.
 Countries like the United States, United Kingdom, Canada, and France have websites with details about obtaining a student visa. → Pro tip Because there's more for you to do as an international applicant, you should plan to start your admissions process earlier.
 Strongly consider applying in Round 1 to give yourself as much time as possible to apply for your student visa before the start of your program, and keep in mind that some programs only allow international applications in Round 2 or earlier.
 Check out the international applicants' pages on your target schools' websites.

 Checklist

 With the advice in this guide, you now have the understanding you need to craft applications that elevate your story and stand out from the pool of other qualified applicants.
 Now, it's a matter of making a plan and executing it.

 Use this basic checklist to keep yourself on track throughout the process, adjusting it to meet your needs.
 Keep in mind that it isn't designed to be comprehensive but is meant to guide your thinking and ensure you don't miss any major application milestones.

 The timing is based off when you plan to submit your first application.
 Don't stress if you feel like you're already behind!
 This timeline reflects a best-case scenario-you can do this in less time if you have to!

 6 months out

-- □ Begin developing your MBA story.
+- \square Begin developing your MBA story.

-- Begin GMAT exam prep.
-Buy the GMAT Official Guide and get acquainted with the exam.

-- International applicants Review the transcript and English language proficiency requirements of your target programs.
+- ☐ International applicants Review the transcript and English language proficiency requirements of your target programs.

 5 months out

+- ☐ Set a plan for your Executive Assessment prep.
+Most are ready to take the test with 15 to 30 hours of prep.

-- □ Solidify your MBA story.
+- ☐ Solidify your MBA story.

-- □ Develop your MBA resume.
+- ☐ Develop your MBA resume.

-4 months out - □ Take note of the deadlines for your target programs, which are typically announced in the spring, about four months in advance. - Essay topics are typically also set at this time.
+4 months out - ☐ Take note of the deadlines for your target programs. - ☐ Review the essay topics for your target programs.
 Start thinking about how your MBA story relates to the essay prompt.
-3 months out - □ Take the GMAT exam.
-If you take the exam for the first time at this point, you still have time to retest if needed. - □ Complete the first drafts of your essays and short answers.
-Ask others to review them and provide feedback. - International applicants-Complete your English language proficiency and transcript requirements.
-2 months out Engage with your recommenders.
+3 months out - ☐ Take the Executive Assessment.
+If you take the exam for the first time at this point, you still have time to retest if needed. - ☐ Complete the first drafts of your essays and short answers.
+Ask others to review them and provide feedback. - ☐ International applicants Complete your English language proficiency and transcript requirements.
+2 months out ☐ Engage with your recommenders.

 Discuss your MBA story and specifics for them to reference in their letters.
 Set their expectations.